-Since the tenth and eleventh chapters of the Gita dealt with divine manifestations, and the eleventh described an actual vision of divinity as the cosmos, the next subject is how the yogi should think or conceive of God as he attempts to fix his mind upon Him.
+Since the tenth and eleventh chapters of the Gita dealt with divine manifestations, and the eleventh described an actual vision of divinity as the cosmos, the next subject is how the yogi should think of–conceive of–God as he attempts to fix his mind upon him.

-Krishna answers: “Those who are eternally steadfast, who worship Me, fixing their minds on Me, endowed with supreme faith: I consider them to be the most devoted to Me” (12:2).
 This is extremely clear, at least as far as the traits of those who have a better grasp of yoga is concerned.
 But why is their grasp better?
-Because they are able to focus their intention on a concept of the Divine that is not only within the scope of their intellect, it is a concept that inspires their seeking, for it is based on love which, as Swami Sri Yukteswar points out in The Holy Science, is in its essential nature a magnetic force that unites the seeker with the object of the seeking.
+Because they are able to focus their intention on a concept of the Divine that is not only within the scope of their intellect, it is a concept that inspires their seeking, for it is based on love which, as Swami Sriyukteswar points out in The Holy Science, is in its essential nature a magnetic force that unites the seeker with the object of the seeking.
 The path of devotion (bhakti) is as pragmatic as the path of knowledge (jnana).

 The path of the formless

-“But those who honor the imperishable the indefinable, the unmanifest, the all-pervading and unthinkable [inconceivable], the unchanging, the immovable, the eternal…” (12:3).
-None of these qualities are within the range of our experience–no, not even from eternity.
+None of these qualities are within the range of our experience, not even from eternity.
 So how can we begin to conceive of them?
 For example, in the West it is thought that “eternal” means that which is without end, but in reality it means that which has neither beginning nor end–that which is absolutely outside the realm of time, space, or relativity.
 Can we think the unthinkable?
 Can we conceive the inconceivable?
 Of course not–its very nature makes it impossible for us.
 So how, then, can Nirguna Brahman be approached, much less known?
 Krishna tells us.

-“Controlling all the senses, even-minded on all sides, rejoicing in the welfare of all creatures, they also attain Me” (12:4).
-The final clause is heartening, but consider what is required of those that really seek the Formless and Qualitiless Absolute.
+The final clause is heartening, but consider what is required of those that really seek the formless and qualitiless Absolute.

-Even-minded on all sides.
-Sarvatra samabuddhaya means everywhere and at times to be even-minded, undisturbed by anything–neither repelled nor attracted, but ever centered in the unmoving, witnessing consciousness that is the Self.
+Even-minded everywhere.
+Sarvatra samabuddhaya means everywhere and at all times to be even-minded, undisturbed by anything–neither repelled nor attracted, but ever centered in the unmoving, witnessing consciousness that is the Self.

-Rejoicing in the welfare of all creatures.
+Happy in the welfare of all beings.
 Sarvabhutahite ratah means to be rejoicing in the welfare of all beings–not just human beings, but every living thing.
 It is very important that Krishna lists this trait, as jnanis are usually thought to be antiseptic, uncaring, and outright incompassionate people who are indifferent to the world and all that goes on in it.
-Rather, as Krishna has already said in the sixth chapter regarding the jnani: “He who is steadfast in yoga sees the Self present in all beings, and all beings present in the Self.
-He sees the same [Self] at all times.
-He who sees Me everywhere, and sees all things in Me; I am not lost to him, and he is not lost to Me.
-That yogi who, established in oneness, honors Me as abiding in all beings, in whatever way he otherwise acts, dwells in Me.
-He who sees equality in everything in the image of his own Self, whether in pleasure or in pain, is considered to be a supreme yogi” (6:29-32).
+Rather, as Krishna has already said in the sixth chapter regarding the jnani: “He who is steadfast in yoga [yoga-yukta] at all times sees the Self present in all beings and all beings present in the Self.
+He who sees me everywhere, and sees all things in me–I am not lost to him, and he is not lost to me.
+He, established in unity, worships me dwelling in all things; whatever be his mode of life, that yogi ever abides in me.
+He who judges pleasure or pain by the same standard everywhere that he applies unto himself, that yogi is deemed the highest” (6:29-32).

-What a marvelous, positive picture!
+What a marvelous, positive picture.
 I can tell you this is no abstract ideal, but a very accurate picture of a Brahman-knower, for I have seen it myself in the great yogis I met in India, especially Swami Sivananda of Rishikesh.
-Every saint I met in India was lovingly intent on the welfare of others, devoting their life to the upliftment of those who came seeking refuge from the fire of this material and haywire world.
+Every saint I met in India was lovingly intent on the welfare of others–and I do not mean they were obsessed with promoting an organization or traveling around gathering admirers (and contributors).
+In fact, nearly every holy person I encountered usually stayed in one place and devoted their life to the upliftment of those who came seeking refuge from the fire of this haywire, material world.
 They lived in tranquility as Krishna says, and true hearts were drawn to them as the bee to the fragrant flower.
-And they were always accessible.
-Their life–like that of God–was one of loving service to all.
+They were always available, for their life, like that of God, was one of loving service to all.

 The way of Form (Saguna Brahman)